 - Casa ivar Luggage Storage – Ivar, who publishes a Camino forum above, also provides a fantastic luggage service.
 I used this service, which is quite affordable!
 Since I brought my hiking poles and Swiss Army knife, I decided to not check my backpack.
 I stored everything in a backpack duffle and checked on the plane.
 In St. Jean Pied-de-Port, I walked to the local post office, where they provided a box, and shipped to Ivar in Santiago de Compostela my duffle and a few other items I wanted at the end of my Camino.
 Ladies, this is a great way to have your makeup and a few pairs of nice clothes/shoes waiting for you at the end of your journey!

 - Correos – The Spanish post office can transfer your luggage; however, they mainly provide a shipping and storage service.
-So like luggage storage with Ivar below, you can send your luggage or items to a post office in Spain, for example Santiago de Compostela, and then pick up when you arrive.
+So like luggage storage with Ivar above, you can send your luggage or items to a post office in Spain, for example Santiago de Compostela, and then pick up when you arrive.

 Albergues_Camino_Francés_Dec_2017 – Here is a recent list of alburgues along the Francés route, courtesy of the Camino de Santiago Forum.
 When you arrive in St. Jean, you will receive a similar document that informs you of all the alburgues, dates open, and other helpful information.
 If you don’t start in St. Jean, consider downloading and printing this list and keeping in a waterproof bag.
 It might come in handy!